Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Numerical experiments

 \subsection{Linear inverse problem and regression problems}

 From now on, we turn to dealing with problems that are only locally strongly convex around the solution of the problem.
-We refer to \cite{liang2017activity} for a detailed characterization of such local neighborhood.
+We refer to \cite{liang2017activity} for a detailed characterization of such local neighborhoods.